Renting a home

 • Think parking – Is there a garage, dedicated parking spot, guests parking or street parking?

-Keep your eyes and ears open to what the apartment or house is actually offering.
+Keep your eyes and ears open to what the apartment or house offers.
 Think about what your expectations are for your home.

 Structure and condition